741 Colonel Ledyard Highway

 Conservancy to be combined with its existing Pike Marshall Preserve, Ledyard, CT with the

-condition that the trail is clearly marked and signed
+condition that the trail is clearly marked by a Land Surveyor and appropriate signage be

 Nathaniel Woody